HAKE v. BANK MARKAZI

 The United States Victims of State Sponsored Terrorism Fund (Fund) was created by legislation Congress passed in 2015 to provide compensation to a specific group of international terrorism victims harmed by state sponsored terrorism.
 The Fund is designed to compensate victims of international state sponsored terrorism who have secured final judgments in a United States district court against a state sponsor of terrorism.
 Once a claimant obtains a final judgment, they must file a claim within 90 days of obtaining that final judgment.

 Because the Fund has limited resources and there are many terrorism victims harmed by state sponsored terrorism who have (or will obtain) final judgments against them, it is unlikely that any claimant will receive the full amount of their judgments, but the Fund offers the possibility of some compensation and is often worth pursuing.

-If you or someone you know has been killed or injured in Iraq between 2007 and 2011 by an IED, and want to learn more about our lawsuits, you can contact Dina Gielchinsky or Bill Friedman to find out if you may qualify to participate in the Hake case.
+If you or someone you know has been killed or injured in Iraq between 2007 and 2011 by an IED, and want to learn more about our lawsuits, you can contact Dina Gielchinsky to find out if you may qualify to participate in the Hake case.
 Osen LLC carefully reviews each inquiry, recognizing that every terrorist attack is not legally traceable to Iran.
 Contacting our office places you under no obligation and does not create an attorney-client relationship.